-- approximately \$90.0 million to fund the clinical development of our lead product candidate, PLN-74809, including for conducting our Phase 2a clinical trials in IPF and PSC; - approximately \$20.0 million to fund the preclinical development of our early-stage programs in oncology and muscular dystrophy; and - the remainder, if any, for additional early-stage research and development activities, business development activities, working capital and other general corporate purposes.
+- approximately \$90.0 million to fund the clinical development of our lead product candidate, PLN-74809, including for conducting our Phase 2a clinical trials in IPF and PSC; - · approximately \$20.0 million to fund the preclinical development of our early-stage programs in oncology and muscular dystrophy; and - the remainder, if any, for additional early-stage research and development activities, business development activities, working capital and other general corporate purposes.

-In addition, under our license agreement with UCSF, we are required to pay a sum of \$2.4 million, based on the assumed sale of 9,000,000 shares of common stock in this offering and an assumed offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus.
+In addition, under our license agreement with UCSF, we are required to pay a sum of \$2.6 million, based on the assumed sale of 9,000,000 shares of common stock in this offering and the initial public offering price of \$16.00 per share.
 We plan to make this payment shortly following the completion of this offering from our existing cash resources.